How Much Protein Do I Need?09.17.2021

-Protein intake is a key component of a healthy and balanced lifestyle, and it plays a critical role in recovery, hormones, enzymes and antibodies as well as muscle development.
-Protein also helps your body to maintain a proper fluid balance, builds and repairs tissues, transports nutrients, and provides other essential functions.
+Protein intake is a key component of a healthy and balanced lifestyle, and it plays a critical role in tissue building and repair, the growth and maintenance of muscles and bones.

 But do you know how much protein your body needs?
 Everyone needs a different amount and there are many different factors that impact your number.